Bristol Uni Vice-Chancellor ambushed by PETA activists over ‘cruel’ animal testing

 The VC was giving a talk at the Yale Center for British Art, discussing 17th-century beauty cultures in art, when two activists stormed the stage.

-The other activist continued: “Terrified rats are forced into inescapable beakers of water where they are frantically swimming to save from drowning before they are eventually decapitated.
+The male activist then begins to explain the tests to the crowd: “Terrified rats are forced into inescapable beakers of water where they are frantically swimming to save from drowning before they are eventually decapitated.

 “This experiment is irrelevant to human mental health conditions.”

-Addressing the audience while being escorted out, they said: “I mean seriously let’s do the right thing.
+Addressing the audience whilst being escorted out, they said: “I mean seriously let’s do the right thing.
 We don’t need to be hurting anybody, including rats.

 “If you guys were drowning, if you were in trouble, you’d hope that somebody speaks up for you.”

-As Welch began continuing her talk after the activists had been escorted out, a man in the audience interrupted her.
+As Professor Welch begins to continue her talk after the activists had been escorted out, footage continues as a man in the audience interrupts her.
+Addressing the vice-chancellor, he stands up and calls the practice “disgusting”.

-He stood up and addressed the vice-chancellor: “That’s awful, that’s actually terrible, I’m sorry.
+“That’s awful, that’s actually terrible, I’m sorry.
 I can’t stay here, forcing rats to swim and then drown?
-That’s disgusting, why would you do that to animals?
+That’s disgusting, why would you do that to animals?”

-He continued as he left the auditorium: “There’s modern human methods available, there’s absolutely no need, I’m severely disappointed, do better Chancellor Welch, that’s disappointing.”
+He continues to talk at the vice-chancellor whilst the auditorium: “There’s modern human methods available, there’s absolutely no need, I’m severely disappointed, do better Chancellor Welch, that’s disappointing.”

-Then, another lady addressed Welch, asking, “Does this really happen, are you really torturing animals?
+Then, another individual addresses vice-chancellor Welch, asking, “Does this really happen, are you really torturing animals?
 I came here for the beauty but not for this.”

-This is another development in a series of protests carried out by PETA, who have been campaigning against Bristol University since 2021.
-You can find out more about PETA’s full campaign here.
+This is another development in a series of protests carried out by PETA, who has been campaigning against Bristol University since 2021.

 The forced swim test involves placing rats or mice in an inescapable long cylinder of water and measuring their response to stress.
 It is used to study the impact of potential antidepressants on behavioural despair.

-It has received vocal criticism from PETA, who have deemed it “bad science”.
+The university has previously received vocal criticism from PETA, who deemed it “bad science”.
 Scientists at the Medicines and Healthcare Products Regulatory Agency (MHRA) have also claimed that it is “no longer considered a model of depression”, concluding that it cannot predict the efficacy of new antidepressants.

 Both PETA activists and Bristol students have been protesting the issue over the last few years.
 In March 2023, a group of students staged a sit-in at Beacon House after the university decided to renew its license to test “a total of 4,000 rodents for a further five years”.

-PETA have critiqued how Bristol Uni is “one of the last remaining institutions in the UK to still conduct these cruel, obsolete tests – and in the largest numbers”.
+PETA has critiqued how Bristol Uni is “one of the last remaining institutions in the UK to still conduct these cruel, obsolete tests – and in the largest numbers”.

 Over the summer, the campaign continued, with an ambush of a reception hosted by Professor Evelyn Welch in Hong Kong, as well as more notable figures speaking out on the matter.

-Anjelica Huston, an American actress most known for her role as Morticia Addams in The Addams Family (1991), sent the vice-chancellor a letter last month, urging her to end the forced swim test.
+Anjelica Huston, an American actress most known for her role as Morticia Addams in The Addams Family, sent the vice-chancellor a letter last month, urging her to end the forced swim test.

 This comes after other celebrities, including Will Poulter, Joanna Lumley, Mark Rylance and Richard E. Grant, have all urged the university to stop this practice.